 Humans like certainty.
-Fear when facing the unknown is a natural and biological cause of stress.
-Though most of our unknowns these days are due to social interactions and not a fear of being attacked by a sabre-tooth tiger, it doesn’t change the nature of that natural tendency.
+Fear of facing the unknown is a natural and biological cause of stress.
+Though most of our unknowns these days are due to social interactions rather than the fear of being attacked by a saber-tooth tiger, it doesn’t change the nature of that natural tendency.

-Starting a new piece of writing is full of unknowns: Is the topic interesting?
+Starting a new piece of writing is full of unknowns.
+Is the topic interesting?
 Timely?
-Will I be able to capture my readers’ attention?
+Will I be able to capture the reader’s attention?
 Do I have enough to say on the topic?
 What if it’s all just a waste of time?
-These are all valid concerns… and certainly, make any new writing project difficult.
+These are all valid concerns… and certainly, make a new writing project difficult.

 Fear of Failure

-There’s a bunch of research as to how the fear of failure is related to a Fixed Mindset learning style.
+There’s a bunch of research on how fear of failure is related to a Fixed Mindset learning style.
 If the goal of a writing project is a successful outcome then a blank page holds a tremendous amount of pressure.
 It will prove whether you are a good writer or a bad writer.

-I have to face a blank page at least 3 times a week.
-I write two brand new blog posts every week and often a magazine article.
-If I’m in the writing portion of my fiction work, then I face a blank page every morning.
-Even if I left off the day before halfway through a chapter, getting started every morning feels like I’m beginning anew.
+I have to face a blank page several times a week.
+If I’m in the first draft of a piece of fiction, then I face a blank page every morning.
+Even if I left off the day before halfway through a chapter, getting started the next morning feels like I’m beginning anew.

-Here are some strategies that I have developed to get me started.
+Here are some strategies that I have developed to get me over the hump.

 I only write during my kids’ school hours.
-When they’re at home, I can only work social media, photography and non-writing work.
-I also know that my brain can only write for about two hours a day without feeling a bit fried.
-(Unless I’m super inspired then, I barely stop writing, but that doesn’t usually happen when I’m writing about making pie.)
+When they’re at home, I can only work on social media, photography, and editing.
+I also know that my brain can only write for about three hours a day without feeling a bit fried.
+(Unless I’m super inspired then, I barely stop writing, but that doesn’t usually happen when I’m writing about making dinner.)